FiniteFactory/remote-workspace/README.md

 1. Open Chrome by clicking the menu icon on the bottom left and selecting "Web Browser".

 You now have a Linux machine running in the cloud for (relatively) [cheap](https://docs.github.com/en/billing/managing-billing-for-github-codespaces/about-billing-for-codespaces#codespaces-pricing)!

+Any files in the container (including browser cookies) will be persisted across Codespace stop and start, but will be wiped clean when the container is rebuilt.